-Here are some offering to help make this Halloween as fun and memorable as possible for your little ones despite the strange year we are having.
+Here are some offerings to help make this Halloween as fun and memorable as possible for your little ones despite the strange year we are having.
 We've included safety tips for those of you Trick-or-Treating, and some fun at home activities as well!

 Tips for at home Halloween: